mattermost/mattermost-marketplace/README.md

 ### Updating plugins.json

-At the moment, the marketplace simply points at the latest release of a fixed set of Mattermost plugins.
+At the moment, the Marketplace simply points at the latest release of a fixed set of Mattermost plugins.
 In the future, this database will be fine-tuned to facilitate tracking multiple versions for the appropriate Mattermost server version.
 To update `plugins.json`, simply run:

 ```
 $ go run ./cmd/generator --github-token <your github token> --debug > plugins.json